Aliases for HIST1H2BG Gene

 GeneCards Summary for HIST1H2BG Gene

 HIST1H2BG (Histone Cluster 1, H2bg) is a Protein Coding gene.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Viral carcinogenesis.
+Among its related pathways are Chromatin organization and Packaging Of Telomere Ends.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIST1H2BH.

 UniProtKB/Swiss-Prot for HIST1H2BG Gene

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.